 The homemade skunk odor removal solution is designed to do two things.
 It breaks up the oils in skunk spray that cause the awful smell and neutralizes the odor at the same time.
 The solution can also be used to remove skunk odor from clothing and other fabrics.

 The skunk spray removal solution may have a mild bleaching effect on some materials.
 In addition, your dog's coat may become slightly lighter as a result of contact with the solution.
 If this happens, the effect should resolve as new fur grows in to replace the old.
 Don't worry, your black dog will not become a platinum blonde!

 Equipment / Tools

-- Clean plastic utensils for mixing
+- Clean plastic utensils

 - Protective eye ointment or mineral oil for the dog's eyes

-- Time is of the essence here.
-The longer you wait to begin the process, the harder it will be to remove the stench.
-Get set up for bathing your dog outdoors or in an easy-to-clean area of your home, such as a laundry room or bathroom.
-If you're indoors, open a window to air out the area while you're working.
+There is no need to soak your dog with water prior to bathing.
+Time is of the essence here.
+The longer you wait to begin the process, the harder it can be to remove the stench.
+Get set up for bathing your dog outside or in an easy-to-clean area of your home, such as a laundry room or bathroom.
+If you're inside, open a window to air out the area while you're working.